How to Create a Registration Form With Email Verification

 Create a New Form

-After adding the Text Fields, add a Checkbox Field below.
+Then, add a Checkbox Field below.
 Leave the FIELD LABEL empty and define the FORM FIELD NAME — for example, type “remember-me.”

-Press the “Manage items” button to configure the options for this Checkbox field.
+Press the “Manage items” button to configure the options for this Checkbox Field.

 In the opened pop-up, click the “Add new Option” button.
 Complete a LABEL field — “Remember Me.”
 Insert “1” as the VALUE option.